-Each of the prosthetics and orthotics (braces) units is engaged in different aspects of research and the purpose of the meeting on November 15 was to review and compare progress made during the past six months and to co-ordinate further projects.
+Each of the prosthetics and orthotics (braces) units is engaged in past six m on th s and to co-ordinate further projects.
 The Toronto group, for example, is concentrating on refining appliances for the upper limbs and prosthetics research engineer Colin McLaurin is working on new methods of using small batteries and small electric motors to power artificial arms.